 Also Read: Best Streaming services for android TV

 A 4K TV will only get you one part of that “movie theater experience.”

 4K Features: What Do They Mean?

 First, let’s get some basic vocabulary out of the way.
 Televisions have a lot of terminology that can trip you up, so let’s make sure we’re all on the same starting page.

-UHD vs 4K: What’s the difference?
+UHD vs 4K: What’s The Difference?

 Chalk this one up to “marketing hype.”

 At the risk of being too specific, true 4K resolution is a movie industry standard that uses a resolution of 4096 x 2160 and a 1.9:1 aspect ratio.
-By contrast, UHD is a television standard that uses a resolution of 3840 x 2160.
+In contrast, UHD is a television standard that uses a resolution of 3840 x 2160.
 For more details, check out Planar.com’s article on the topic.